alistair-english/ytDl/README.md

 # ytDl
-A youtube downloader written in python
+A youtube song downloader written in python